Our church family

 We also offer Messy Church, which is a fun activity aimed at families with children.
 It takes place on Saturday mornings five times a year and the dates are on the Future Events page.
 It involves games, music and crafts with a Bible theme, and includes lunch.
 It is suitable for all ages and is a great way for families to share fellowship together.

 We aim to be a warm and caring community, living out Christ's commandment to 'love one another'.
 We have a team of pastoral visitors who visit members of the congregation who are unwell or unable to attend church and offer them practical help.
-We also lead regular worship services for residents in a local care home.
+We have a pastoral care worker, Sue Skidmore, whose role is to provide confidential one-to-one support through conversation and prayer.
+Even if you are not a member of the church you are welcome to contact Sue on 07483 296 043 if you would like to talk with her.

 Music and song

 Music plays a prominent role in our praise and worship.
-Our church has a fine organ and we have a small choir who lead our singing.
+Our church has a fine organ and an enthusiastic music group: our singing is led by them and our small choir.
 We enjoy a wide range of music, from traditional hymns to modern songs.
-We also arrange a series of Friday Night Concerts throughout the year, at which visiting groups of musicians help us raise money for charity: details of forthcoming concerts are on the Future Events page.
+We also arrange a series of Friday Night Concerts throughout the year, at which visiting musicians help us raise money for charity: details of forthcoming concerts are on the Future Events page.